OAGi/Score/docs/user_guide/index.rst

          User should take care of the issue manually when editing the uplifted BIE.

-6. Click “Uplift” to create and open the new uplifted BIE.
+6. Click "Uplift" to create and open the new uplifted BIE.
 At this stage the user can make further changes to the BIE as described in `Restrict a BIE <#restrict-a-bie>`__ or to resolve the reported issues manually.